 Many over-the-counter acne products can be harsh, giving a quick result, but potentially exacerbating the problem in the long run.
 To treat pimples, skincare products must address the cause of the acne as well as the blemishes themselves.

-Effaclar Foaming Gel is suitable for twice-daily use, and is soap-, paraben-, colour- and alcohol-free for a thorough yet gentle cleanse.
+Effaclar Micro-Peeling Purifying Gel Cleanser is suitable for twice-daily use, and is soap-, paraben-, colour- and alcohol-free for a thorough yet gentle cleanse.

-Serozinc is a soothing, mattifying mist formulated with zinc sulfate and natural salts to regulate oil secretion.
+Serozinc Mattifying Toning Facial Mist is a soothing, mattifying mist formulated with zinc sulfate and natural salts to regulate oil secretion.

-The final step is Effaclar Duo Plus – a multi-tasking moisturiser and treatment product that gently exfoliates dead skin cells and unclogs pores with LHA, salicylic and linoleic acids, while fighting bacteria, and strengthening the skin’s protective barrier with niacinamide.
+The final step is Effaclar Duo (+) Anti-Acne Moisturiser – a multi-tasking moisturiser and treatment product that gently exfoliates dead skin cells and unclogs pores with LHA, salicylic and linoleic acids, while fighting bacteria, and strengthening the skin’s protective barrier with niacinamide.
 Patented ceramide Procerad™ helps prevent the pigmentation associated with acne.